muratk5n/thirdwave/en/README.md

 ---

-New PM's opponent was more pro renewables, we'll see how PM turns out.
+New PM's opponent was pro-renewables, we'll see how PM turns out.
 Oppo was more popular but he didn't get the nod.
 Japan cld benefit from another strong party.
-They need more ideological division.
+They need ideological division.

 ---